 The LEZ in Brussels: a cleaner air for everyone!

 Brussels is a LEZ (Low Emission Zone).
-The most polluting vehicles are banned from driving there in order to protect the health of Brussels residents.
+The most polluting vehicles are banned from driving in the Region in order to protect the health of the residents.

 NEWS